openspim/openspim.github.io/µOpenSPIM.md

 1. For each view:
     - a)  Navigate the 4D-stage to the location you wish to acquire images.
     - b)  Specify the beginning and the end of the Z stack and the Z-Step Size (in μm) as described above.
 In the Picard 4D-stage the minimum Z step size is 1.524 µm.
-    - c)  Click *Add Pos.* to add the newly defined Z stack to the position list on the left.
+    - c)  Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pos.</span>&nbsp;to add the newly defined Z stack to the position list on the left.
-2. After clicking *Add TP* specify how often the stack(s) or view(s) should be imaged and set the recurring time interval (in seconds, minutes, hours or days).
-Add acquisition breaks by clicking *Add Pause* and specify its length.
-Click *Add TP* to add new time lapse span which will continue after the acquisition break.
+2. After clicking <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pos.</span>&nbsp;specify how often the stack(s) or view(s) should be imaged and set the recurring time interval (in seconds, minutes, hours or days).
+Add acquisition breaks by clicking <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pause</span>&nbsp;and specify its length.
+Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add TP</span>&nbsp;to add new time lapse span which will continue after the acquisition break.
 3. Specify an Output directory.
 A metadata file of all acquisition settings will additionally be saved into the Output directory.
 4. Optionally:
     - a) Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
 Note that beads surrounding the sample might affect the Anti-Drift.
     - b) Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
-Then click *Apply*.
+Then click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Apply</span>.
     - c) Enable Binning: Choose one of the binning options and press apply.
-    - d) Turn on *Show/Save Maximum Intensity Projections of each TP* to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
+    - d) Turn on <span style="color:#000000; background-color:#F5F5F5; font-weight:bold">Show/Save Maximum Intensity Projections of each TP</span>&nbsp;to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
 The MIP will be saved into its own subfolder within the Output directory.
-5. Click *Acquire* to begin the multi-view time-lapse recording.
+5. Click <span style="color:#00FF00; background-color:#F5F5F5; font-weight:bold">Acquire</span>&nbsp;to begin the multi-view time-lapse recording.

 ## Acquisition Controls